gfoot/picoprom/README.md

 | VBUS     | 22 | OE     |
 | GND      | 14 | GND    |
 | GND      | 27 | WE     |

+### Other options

+Depending upon preference, you could swap the CE and WE connections, or connect them both to GP21.
+It doesn't make any difference to the programming operation, I just chose this layout because it seemed most convenient to me.

+If you go further and change the GP pin numbering then you'll need to update the corresponding array in `picoprom.c`.

 Cloning and Building from Source
 --------------------------------